Erasmo Ramírez (right-handed pitcher)

-Erasmo José Ramírez Olivera (born May 2, 1990) is a Nicaraguan professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
-He made his MLB debut in 2012 with the Seattle Mariners, and has also played for the Tampa Bay Rays, Boston Red Sox, New York Mets, and Detroit Tigers.
+Erasmo José Ramírez Olivera (born May 2, 1990) is a Nicaraguan professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Tampa Bay Rays, Boston Red Sox, New York Mets, Detroit Tigers, Washington Nationals, and Minnesota Twins.
 Listed at 5 ft 10 in and 215 lb, he both throws and bats right-handed.
+He represents the Nicaraguan national team in international competition.

 Early years

 At the age of 12, Ramírez left his home in Nicaragua to attend school in San Salvador, El Salvador.
 The school which he attended, Fundación Educando a un Salvadoreño, was aimed at helping baseball and soccer athletes training in their respective sports, while also offering academic support.
 From there, Ramírez was discovered by Jorge Bahaia, who introduced him to Seattle Mariners scouts Ubaldo Heredia and Bob Engle.
 Engle also signed players José López, Ryan Rowland-Smith, and Carlos Triunfel.